cat-chu/llm-hackathon-project/README.md

 # Welcome to DailyFi

-Personalized mental resources all in one website: a habit tracker, journal space, chatbot, and logs and analytics!
+Personalized mental resources all in one website: habit tracker, journal space, chatbot, and logs and analytics!

 **Here's how to run the dashboard:**